5/22 Wednesday

 268-8199

 Ongoing SunWatch is a 13th century American Indian village situated along the Great Miami River in Dayton.
-Excavations from 1971 to 1978 exposed a planned, stockaded, Fort Ancient in its original thirteenth century settlement with astronomical alignments.
-Educational and guided group tours are available with themes such as: “Lifestyles of the Rich and Prehistoric.”
+Excavations from 1971 to 1978 exposed a planned, stockaded, settlement with astronomical alignments.
+Guided group tours are available.
 An interpretive center that exhibits many of the artifacts that have been recovered from the site.
+Admission: Adults $6.00 Seniors (60+) $4.00 Student (6-16) $4.00 Children under 6 and Members are free.

 229-3261